Importance of Junior Year of High School

 Financing College

 Earning admission is just one piece of the going-to-college puzzle.
-Once accepted, many high schoolers have to wrestle with how to pay for college.
-For parents, saving up for a child’s college years is something they may want to start while their student is much younger.
+Once accepted, many high schoolers wrestle with how to pay for college.

-Some grants, such as Federal Pell Grants, are disbursed by the U.S. government to those who qualify.
+Some grants, such as Federal Pell Grants, are disbursed by the U.S. government to students with financial need.
 Grants, unlike loans, do not typically have to be repaid by the student.
-Scholarships are frequently merit-based, meaning they’re often awarded based on a student’s academic, athletic, or community-based accomplishments.
+Scholarships, another source of “free money,” are frequently merit-based, meaning they’re often awarded based on a student’s academic, athletic, or community-based accomplishments.
+You can find information about scholarships through your high school guidance counselor, the financial aid office at your chosen college, and by using an online scholarship database.

 The Takeaway